Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Introduction

 \section{Introduction}

 Accurate knowledge of molecular properties is crucial for designing experiments in both physics and chemistry \cite{carr_2009}.
 Where experimental data for a particular property is unavailable, theoretical predictions can provide guidance instead.
-In order to be reliable and useful in experimental context, such predictions should be based on accurate calculations and be accompanied by meaningful uncertainties.
+In order to be reliable and useful in an experimental context, such predictions should be based on accurate calculations and be accompanied by meaningful uncertainties.

-In recent years, di- and triatomic molecules have become increasingly popular for high precision experiments testing the validity of the Standard Model (SM) \cite{aggarwal_2018,acme_2018,hutzler_2020,Roussy2023,anderegg_polyatomics_2023,bause2024,arrowsmithkron_2024,ciamei_2025}, as molecular electronic structure may provide strong enhancement of charge ($\mathcal{C}$), parity ($\mathcal{P}$), or time-reversal ($\mathcal{T}$) symmetry-violating effects \cite{Safronova2018}.
-One of such $\mathcal{CP}$-odd effects arises from the presence of the electron electric dipole moment (eEDM).
+In recent years, di- and triatomic molecules have become increasingly popular for high-precision experiments testing the validity of the Standard Model (SM) \cite{aggarwal_2018,acme_2018,hutzler_2020,Roussy2023,anderegg_polyatomics_2023,bause2024,arrowsmithkron_2024,ciamei_2025}, as molecular electronic structure may provide strong enhancement of charge ($\mathcal{C}$), parity ($\mathcal{P}$), or time-reversal ($\mathcal{T}$) symmetry-violating effects \cite{Safronova2018}.
+One of such $\mathcal{CP}$-odd effects arises from the interaction between the electron electric dipole moment (eEDM) of the unpaired electron and the internal electromagnetic fields in a molecule.
 The eEDM serves as an important benchmark of the SM and beyond-the-Standard Model (BSM) theories \cite{Chupp2019}.
-While the SM prediction of the eEDM, of order $10^{-40}\;e\;\text{cm}$ \cite{Yamaguchi2020}, is still far from experimental reach, BSM theories generally predict larger values.
-Significant progress was made in recent years constraining the eEDM, with the current upper bound set at $2.1\times10^{-30}\;e\;\text{cm}$ in an experiment on the HfF$^+$ molecular ion \cite{Roussy2023}.
-The NL-eEDM collaboration has recently proposed a next-generation experimental setup making use of laser-cooled \cite{vanhofslot_2025} and trapped BaOH molecules \cite{bause2024}.
-BaOH was identified as a promising candidate due to its favorable properties, including the possibility to laser-cool and trap this molecule, as well as its strong sensitivity to the eEDM \cite{Denis2019,Gaul_2020,Cheng_2021}.
-Moreover, by polarizing BaOH using a tunable electric field in the (010) vibrational bending mode, it is possible to obtain a near-zero $g$-factor spin state \cite{anderegg_polyatomics_2023,bause2024}.
-Such a state significantly suppresses the systematic sensitivity to magnetic fields, whilst preserving the sensitivity of the molecule to the eEDM.
+While the SM prediction of the eEDM, of order $10^{-40}\;e\,\text{cm}$ \cite{Yamaguchi2020}, is still far from experimental reach, BSM theories generally predict larger values.
+Significant progress was made in recent years constraining the eEDM, with the current upper bound set at $2.1\times10^{-29}\;e\,\text{cm}$ in a combination of experiments on HfF$^+$ and ThO molecules \cite{Roussy2023,acme_2018}.